Preauthorization & Capture

 }

 Step 2.
-Perform periodic inquiries of the transaction to verify its status and ensure its successful execution.
+Perform periodic transaction queries to verify the status and ensure its correct execution.

 {